marcoverl/CVUserGuide/source/ManagingGPUs.rst

   30 VCPUs, 180 GB of RAM, 500 GB of ephemeral disk space.

+- **cloudveneto.30cores180GB1000GB2T4**

+  Flavor for an instance with 2 GPUs Nvidia T4,
+  30 VCPUs, 180 GB of RAM, 1000 GB of ephemeral disk space.

 - **cloudveneto.60cores360GB500GB4T4**

   Flavor for an instance with 4 GPUs Nvidia T4,